cslarsen/csl.name/_posts/2006-10-20-lua-and-cpp.markdown

 disqus: true
 ---

-In this short tutorial I'll show how to write a host program in C++ that can execute Lua programs that call back into C++.
+In this short tutorial I'll show how to create a C or C++ program that exposes functions to Lua.

-**Update:** The code has been updated for Lua 5.2.4.
+**Update:** The code in this post has been updated for Lua 5.2.4.
 I haven't checked if the Lua 5.3 C API is backwards-compatible with 5.2.
-The code for this tutorial is available <a href="https://github.com/cslarsen/lua-cpp">on GitHub</a>.
+All the code here is available <a href="https://github.com/cslarsen/lua-cpp">on GitHub</a>.

-We'll write the first program to work on both C and C++ compilers.
-The two need to include different files, so we'll start off by checking which compiler we're using.
-We do that by checking for the existence of the `__cplusplus` macro.
+The first program will just create a Lua state object and exit.
+It will be a hybrid between C and C++.
+Since the two languages must include different files, we need to discern between them by checking for the existence of the `__cplusplus` macro.

     #ifdef __cplusplus
     # include <lua5.2/lua.hpp>